-Opdivo is a precision cancer immunotherapy that belongs to a class of medicines called “checkpoint inhibitors.”
-Checkpoint inhibitors help to restore the body’s t cells in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
+Opdivo is a precision cancer immunotherapy that belongs to a class of medicines called “checkpoint inhibitors” and is a standard treatment for melanoma.
+Checkpoint inhibitors help to restore the body’s T cells in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses and allow cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.
 Opdivo works by blocking PD-1 and is already approved for the treatment of melanoma because it prolongs survival and delays cancer recurrence.2-4 Immune checkpoint inhibitors have transformed melanoma treatment and improved survival rates for patients with advanced melanoma.

 The lymphocyte-activation gene 3 (LAG-3) is a cell-surface molecule expressed on the immune systems effector T cells and regulatory T cells (Tregs) and functions to control T cell response, activation and growth.
 LAG-3 regulates an inhibitory immune checkpoint pathway that limits the activity of T cells, leading to an impaired ability to attack cancer cells.
 In the chronic presence of diseases like cancer, T cells exhibit progressive exhaustion that is characterized by the upregulation of inhibitory immune checkpoints such as PD-1 and LAG-3.
 Relatlimab is a LAG-3–blocking antibody that binds to LAG-3 on T cells, restoring the function of exhausted T cells.
 Studies suggest that blocking the LAG-3 pathway may restore T cell effector function and potentially promote an anti-cancer cell response.
 While LAG-3 and PD-1 are distinct immune checkpoint pathways, they may work together to improve effector T cell function.